Nearly a century of craftsmanship

 Usaburo Oozeki came up with many different designs that are still used at the company today.
 He even cultivated overseas sales channels.
 During the air raids of World War II, Oozeki moved its embossing equipment--one of its primary assets--into an air raid shelter to protect it.

-Bunkoya Oozeki opened its Asakusa location in 2012, followed by the Ginza shop in 2018.
+Bunkoya Oozeki opened its Asakusa location in 2012.
 Being able to directly interact with customers has allowed us to communicate the wonderful qualities of bunko leather to an even wider audience in Japan.

 Today, we sell nearly 90% of the products we make directly to consumers.
 In 2021, we launched our English website in the hopes of sharing the amazing features of bunko leather with customers outside Japan as well.